ethereum/execution-apis/docs/making-changes.md

 there can be a huge variance in actual design decisions.

 As an example, a proposal for a method such as `eth_totalSupply` seems reasonable.
-This is a quanity that users are often interested in and it would nice to have it available.
+This is a quantity that users are often interested in and it would nice to have it available.
 However, tracking the total supply is tricky.
 There are several avenues where ether can enter and leave supply.
 This method would need to either i) compute the value on demand or ii) store value for each block